 - PPU of 2.7:

 - o Average Day Demand: 11.74 L/s

 - o Max Day Demand: 17.61 L/s

 - o Peak Hour Demand: 29.35 L/s

-- Max Day + Fire Flow: 292.61 L/s
+- o Max Day + Fire Flow: 292.61 L/s

 Maximum day and peak hour demands are obtained by multiplying the average day demand by the corresponding peaking factors for the population growth in the study area.
-The water demand calculations are shown in Appendix B, Table B-1.
-Appendix B also includes the theoretical demand for PPC of 2.42 for reference, Table B-2.
+The water demand calculations are shown in Appendix B, Table B-1, and Table B-2.

 For the purposes of this study, a fire flow requirement of 275 L/s for worse-case servicing of potential for high density residential, commercial, and institutional sites was calculated based using the largest buildings within Amherstview, the formulas, and recommended values in the Fire Underwriters Survey (FUS) "Water Supply for Public Fire Protection" document (FUS, 2020).
-The corresponding fire duration is three hours with the completed calculations shown in Appendix B. It's to be noted that this value is only required for high demand structures while low density residential does not require this type of fire flow and developers would not be expected to provide this unless high density residential/commercial/ institutional building is being developed on a subject site.
+The corresponding fire duration is three hours with the completed calculations shown in Appendix B. It's to be noted that this value is only required for high demand structures while low density residential does not require this type of fire flow and developers would not be expected to provide this unless high density residential/commercial/institutional building is being developed on a subject site.